📑 Table of contents

 - Bubble increases its prices → your profitability drops

-- The platform shuts down → everything needs to be redone
+- The platform closes → everything has to be redone

 Possible mitigation: Some tools like n8n (open-source) or FlutterFlow (code export) reduce this risk.